 Month Activity January Legislature receives the Governor's budget recommendations.
 House and Senate appropriation committees divide the budget among subcommittees for review with legislative staff.
 February-March Appropriation bills are reviewed in both the House and Senate.
-Agencies explain their missions and strategic plans, and present their budget requests to the Legislature.
+Agencies explain their missions and strategic plans and present their budget requests to the Legislature.
 February-April The Governor may choose to issue Governor's budget amendments to revise recommendations that were made in January.
-March-May Bills with differing positions go to Conference Committees and final budget decisions are made.
+March-May Bills with differing positions go to Conference Committees and final budget decisions are made and reflected in appropriations bills.